KattojuRavi/starter-hugo-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Development of real time piezo-acoustic models and simulations for ultrasound wave propagation.
+        * Developed real-time piezo-acoustic models and simulations for ultrasound wave propagation.
-        * Design, development, rapid prototyping, testing and evaluation of new ultrasound probes with mechanical and electronic components.
+        * Designed and developed rapid prototypes, testing and evaluation of new ultrasound probes with mechanical and electronic sensor components.
         * Development of water ingression and piezo-electric crystal deformation simulations.